 - Availability to report on the ASP before, during and after the ASP;

-- Being able to get a visa for and to fly to the United States before December 4th.
+- Being able to get a visa for and to fly to the Netherlands before December 5th.

-- Cycle of studies: master or higher degree;
+- Cycle of studies: priority is given to master or higher degree;

 - Link between the applicant and a team member/clinic involved in the Canadian Partnership for International Justice;